Lying Tricep Extension: Muscles Worked, How To Do, Form

 • Don’t lock your elbows at the top of the movement.
 This can put stress on your elbows and lead to injury.

 • Pause for a moment at the bottom of the movement.
-This will help to stretch the triceps and get a better workout.
+This will help you stretch your tricep muscles and improve your workout.

 • Start light, add weight gradually, and always keep the movement under full control.